Home

 The shooter, Salvador Ramos, 18, was killed at the scene.

-Police now say it took over an hour from the primary 911 call to cease the massacre.
+Police now say it took over an hour from the first 911 call to stop the bloodbath.

-Households exterior school begged for motion
+Households exterior college begged for action

 Pete Williams and Jonathan Dienst contributed.